Rust-GCC/gccrs/gcc/config/aarch64/aarch64-simd.md

-;; When AESE/AESMC fusion is enabled we really want to keep the two together ;; and enforce the register dependency without scheduling or register ;; allocation messing up the order or introducing moves inbetween.
+;; When AESE/AESMC fusion is enabled we really want to keep the two together ;; and enforce the register dependency without scheduling or register ;; allocation messing up the order or introducing moves in between.
 ;;  Mash the two together during combine.

 (define_insn "*aarch64_crypto_aese_fused"